 Our Symposiums bring together women leaders and senior decision makers from all sectors and industries for a powerful day of connection, inspiration and learning.
 You might just find your next collaboration partner during the lunch break.

-Join Australia’s Premier Women’s Leadership Event.
+Join Australia’s Premier Women’s Leadership Event in Melbourne or Brisbane.
 Book early for discounted tickets.

 Benefits of leadership courses:

-- Impact Program: Perfect for women at all levels outside formal leadership
+- Impact Program: Perfect for aspiring women leaders

-- Leading Edge Program: Designed for aspiring leaders
+- Leading Edge Program: Designed for new and emerging women leaders

 - Executive Ready Program: Tailored for experienced leaders

-- Advanced Leadership Program: A career-defining course for senior executives.
+- Advanced Leadership Program: A career-defining course for senior leaders

 Looking for a shorter commitment?